rob-d3v/ania-creators/README.md

 ## How the Avatar System Works

-Ania avatars operate on a two-state, audio-driven frame system:
+Ania avatars operate on a three-state, audio-driven frame system:

 - **Idle state** — A randomized idle frame sequence plays while no audio is detected.
 - **Talk state** — When the configured audio input detects speech, a random talk frame triggers and a talk sequence begins.
-When speech stops, the avatar transitions back to an idle sequence.
+When speech stops, the avatar transitions back to idle.
+- **Action state** — A named custom animation defined by the creator.
+Actions interrupt idle or talk instantly and play to completion.
+Each avatar can have unlimited actions.

 This creates natural, reactive avatar behavior with no real-time rendering overhead, no video pipeline, and no complex rigging.